 In ten countries (Côte d'Ivoire, DRC, Eswatini, Jamaica, Malawi, Mozambique, Nigeria, Tanzania, PNG, and Vietnam), EpiC is working to ensure that health facilities have infrastructure required to use liquid medical oxygen (LOX).
 EpiC procures LOX system infrastructure and tanks full of LOX, extends or replace piping systems to priority wards, and strengthens the nonclinical skills of technicians to maintain systems and the clinical skills of health care workers to provide oxygen therapy.
-In Southern Africa (DRC, Eswatini, Lesotho, Malawi, Mozambique, South Africa, Tanzania, and Zambia), a recently launched market shaping initiative will engage with suppliers and other local stakeholders (including MOHs) to improve availability and affordability of LOX throughout the region.
+In Southern Africa (DRC, Eswatini, Lesotho, Malawi, Mozambique, South Africa, Tanzania, and Zambia), a market shaping initiative is engaging with suppliers and other local stakeholders (including MOHs) to improve availability and affordability of LOX throughout the region.
 This initiative is being implemented in partnership with the Clinton Health Access Initiative (CHAI).

-Examples: In Vietnam, EpiC is procuring and installing LOX systems at 13 high-demand facilities, including a cryogenic LOX storage tank, a vaporizer, safety regulators, and a piping system linked to up to 80 beds per facility.
+The first USAID-funded liquid oxygen system is inaugurated at the Tan Bien District Health Center in Vietnam.
+Photo by EpiC Vietnam procuring and installing LOX systems at 13 high-demand facilities, including a cryogenic LOX storage tank, a vaporizer, safety regulators, and a piping system linked to up to 80 beds per facility.
 EpiC is also training staff at each facility to calculate oxygen needs, safely use and maintain the equipment, and accurately prescribe the use of medical oxygen for patients.
 In Tajikistan, EpiC is working with partners to support the installation of PSA oxygen-producing plants by building basic infrastructure for the oxygen systems.
 And during a severe medical oxygen shortage in Haiti, EpiC worked with local suppliers and global producers to rapidly procure and distribute liquid oxygen to facilities in urgent need.